wrathofrathma/pepechat/README.md

 ## What is pepechat?
 Pepechat is a meme flavored VoIP project centered around pepe the frog.
 There's no persistent storage, or account registration, just create public/private rooms to voice/video call & share your screen if that's your fancy.

-No idea how long I'll leave it up on heroku, but here's the live link for while it's still around.

 https://pepechat.web.app/#/

 ## Features